mgczarnievicz/www-xmas-2022/material/xmasCard.md

 </section>
 ```

-## Styling our front and back elements.
+## Styling our front and back elements

 The simplest way to style different parts of the page is adding a class to each element or styling by section.